NagRaju001/amazon-connect-bedrock-contact-center/README.md

 When a customer starts a voice call or chat session, the interaction begins in Amazon Connect.
 The contact flow plays the greeting and sends the customer’s input to Amazon Lex V2 through the Get customer input block.
 Lex does not perform the main support reasoning in this project; instead, it serves as the input layer and invokes Lambda with the user’s utterance and session state.

 The Lambda function acts as the orchestration bridge between Lex and Bedrock.
 It takes the user message, reuses the Lex session ID as the Bedrock session ID, and calls the Bedrock Agent through invoke_agent.
 The Bedrock Agent then decides whether to answer directly, ask for missing information, trigger a business operation such as order lookup, escalate to a live agent, or end the conversation.

 If the response is a normal support answer, Lambda packages that answer into a valid Lex V2 response and returns it with ElicitIntent so the conversation can continue.
 If the agent signals escalation, Lambda returns a Lex response with escalate=true.
 If the agent signals end conversation, Lambda returns endConversation=true.

 Amazon Connect then reads those session attributes from Lex.
 If endConversation=true, the contact flow routes to a disconnect block.
 If escalate=true, the flow routes to the configured working queue and transfers the contact to a live agent.
 If neither is true, the flow loops back to Get customer input and the conversation continues naturally.

-This design makes Bedrock the actual reasoning engine, while Connect handles routing and Lex handles conversational transport.
+This design makes Bedrock the reasoning engine, while Connect handles routing and Lex handles conversational transport.

 ## Example Customer Interaction

-Order Status
+### Order Status
 Customer: “I need help with my order.”
 Assistant: “Sure, I can help with that.
 Please provide your order ID.”
 Customer: “ORD10001”
 Assistant: “Your order ORD10001 has been shipped and is currently in transit.”

-Agent Escalation
+### Agent Escalation

 Customer: “Can you transfer me to a human agent?”
 Assistant: “Sure, I’ll connect you to a support agent now.”

-End Conversation
+### End Conversation

 Customer: “That’s all, thank you.”
 Assistant: “You’re welcome.
 Have a great day.”

 ## Knowledge Base

 The Knowledge Base was designed to support broader support and company-related questions, including return policy, refund timelines, shipping details, order cancellation rules, loyalty program information, and general company information such as why customers should buy from the brand.

 Titan Text Embeddings V2 was used during the knowledge-base setup, and vector storage was explored with OpenSearch Serverless and Amazon S3 Vectors.

 ## Guardrails

+The Knowledge Base was designed to support broader support and company-related questions, including return policy, refund timelines, shipping details, order cancellation rules, loyalty program information, and general company information such as why customers should buy from the brand.

-Bedrock Guardrails were configured to keep the assistant focused on company support topics, reduce unsafe or off-topic behavior, and improve response consistency.
-Additional prompt constraints were added so the assistant stays professional, avoids revealing model identity, and keeps answers short and practical for contact-center interactions.
+Titan Text Embeddings V2 was used during the knowledge-base setup, and vector storage was explored with OpenSearch Serverless and Amazon S3 Vectors.Bedrock Guardrails were configured to keep the assistant focused on company support topics, reduce unsafe or off-topic behavior, and improve response consistency.

+Additional prompt constraints were added so the assistant:

+* stays professional
+* avoids revealing model identity
+* keeps answers short and practical for contact-center interactions
+* asks one follow-up question at a time

 ## Challenges and Solutions

 One of the main challenges in this project was making operational actions work reliably in a conversational flow.
 Plain-text responses such as “Goodbye” or “I’ll transfer you” were not enough on their own, because Amazon Connect requires explicit machine-readable session attributes to know whether to disconnect or route to a queue.

 This was solved by using Bedrock action groups and having Lambda translate those actions into Lex session attributes such as endConversation and escalate.

 Another challenge was making the architecture work consistently across both chat and voice channels.
 Voice required additional tuning for interruption behavior, shorter responses, and contact-flow routing.
 There were also several integration issues around Lex response formatting, Lambda syntax/runtime errors, Bedrock action invocation modes, Knowledge Base vector-store setup, and cleanup of failed Knowledge Base resources after OpenSearch resources had already been deleted.

 ## Production Readiness

-This project was built and tested as a production-style AWS workflow.
+This project was built and tested as a realistic AWS workflow.
 It uses managed AWS services end to end, supports both voice and chat, separates orchestration from reasoning, uses explicit routing signals for operational actions, and includes logging and debugging through CloudWatch.

 The design is modular enough to be extended with more support workflows, richer backend APIs, analytics, or full infrastructure-as-code in a future version.

 ## Future Enhancements

-Full Infrastructure as Code for Connect, Lex, and Bedrock configuration.
-CI/CD for Lambda, prompts, and knowledge-base document updates.
-Expanded Knowledge Base coverage for broader support use cases
-Additional business workflows such as order cancellation and refund status
-Analytics dashboard for conversation and transfer metrics
-Enhanced prompt tuning for even shorter and faster responses
+- **Nova Sonic** — Replace Lex + Polly with a speech-to-speech model for faster responses and more natural real-time barge-in handling
+- **Proactive Notifications** — Automatically call customers when an order ships using an Amazon Connect outbound contact flow
+- **Real-Time Agent Assist** — Provide AI suggestions, live transcription, and auto-summary for human agents during escalated calls using Amazon Q in Connect
+- **Omnichannel Support** — Extend the same bot experience to WhatsApp and SMS using Amazon Connect omnichannel routing
+- **Predictive Callbacks** — Offer callbacks when queues are busy instead of keeping customers on hold
+- **Emotion Detection + Auto Escalation** — Use Contact Lens to detect customer frustration in real time and escalate to a priority agent when needed
+- **Self-Learning Bot** — Analyze failed conversations on a schedule, suggest Knowledge Base improvements, and tune guardrails over time
+- **Multi-Language Auto-Detection** — Detect the customer’s language automatically and continue the conversation in that language

 ## What I Learned

 This project provided hands-on experience with how Amazon Connect, Amazon Lex V2, AWS Lambda, and Amazon Bedrock work together in a real contact-center use case.

 The biggest technical learning was that Bedrock can be used as the true reasoning layer while Lex and Connect act as the transport and routing layers.
 It also highlighted the importance of session attributes, action-group handling, Bedrock alias/version management, Lambda debugging, Knowledge Base vector-store setup, and voice-specific behavior such as interruption support.

+## Author

+**Nagaraju Thaduri**
+**Domain:** Amazon Connect | Cloud Contact Center | AWS
+**Region:** us-east-1
+**Year:** 2026

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.